This is the case when your educational programme is organized in a way that you cannot complete the final exam within the determined period.

 As soon as a problem with the educational feasibility of the programme arises, you must provide a written notice of this problem as quickly as possible to the relevant director of educations.

 The decision on this application is based on several factors.
-The cause of the problem is taken into account, as well as the question whether the educational programme is solely to blame or if you are also partly responsible for the study delay.
-It also matters whether or not you have contacted your study adviser as soon as possible in order to limit the study delay.
+The cause of the problem is considered, as well as the question whether the educational programme is solely to blame or if you are also partly responsible for the study delay.
+It also matters whether you have contacted your study adviser as soon as possible in order to limit the study delay.